 Your checklist should define the tasks and activities that will become part of your intranet implementation.
 The four key areas to consider are:

 - Project leadership: Who is the intranet initiator and project manager?
 Is anyone from your senior team involved?
-If they aren’t, they should be?

 - Content: What is going to be included in your intranet?
 What information are you going to leave out?